ubiquitypress/bepress/README.md

 Login to your server and execute the following in your OJS source directory.

-`php tools/importExport.php BepressImportPlugin journal username editorUsername defaultEmail importPath`
+`php tools/importExport.php BepressImportPlugin journal username editorUsername defaultEmail importPath genreKey`

 where: